 Not many foreign visitors come to Danang, and that makes it magical.
-Many people skip right to Danang or Hoi An, but there are some great things to see here in Danang and in the area, that’s its worth stopping off at.
+Many people skip right to Danang or Hoi An, but there are some great things to see here in Danang and the area, that’s its worth stopping off at.
 Danang is Vietnam’s third-largest city and the largest commercial port in the region.
 Danang is a fabulous place to start on heading over the Hai Van Pass or head up Danang too.
 But I digress.
-This guide covers you whether you’re going from Hoi An to Danang or Danan to Hoi An as you’ll need to know the best way to travel between these two destinations.
+This guide covers whether you’re going from Hoi An to Danang or Danan to Hoi An as you’ll need to know the best way to travel between these two destinations.
 There are several options for transport between Hoi An and Danang, but what’s the best way to go from Hoi An to Danang?
 And what are the options for traveling to Danang from Hoi An?
 Here’s our guide on how to get to Danang from Hoi An.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 Where is Danang

 Danang is the central commercial center of Vietnam.
 Danang is the largest city in the region and Vietnam’s fifth-largest city.
 Danang is located on the eastern coast of Vietnam halfway between Ho Chi Minh City and Hanoi.
 Danang is by road 760 kilometers from Hanoi, 840 kilometers from Ho Chi Minh City, and 30 kilometers from Hoi An.
 Danang, sometimes, Da Nang is a great location for visiting the Vietnam War Sites around here, as it is in the area that was known as the DMZ during the Vietnam War.

 How to Go from Hoi An to Danang – Transport Options